 Since September 2008 all schools in Wales are encouraged to follow the skills framework – developing thinking skills, communication, ICT.
 We also use Literacy and Numeracy skills to lead the children through an active learning pathway at Stebonheath Primary School.
 Topics covered during each term are sent out to parents.
-The National Curriculum for English, Mathematics and Welsh 2nd language was reviewed in 2016 and a new curriculum for Wales is being developed following the Donaldson report.
-It will hopefully be available to all schools by September 2018.
+The National Curriculum for English, Mathematics and Welsh 2nd language was reviewed in 2016 and a new Curriculum for Wales is being developed following the Donaldson report.

 Educational Visits and Charges

 The education we provide for children is free.
 We do not charge for any visits and activities that enrich the curriculum.
 However, when we (col 2) arrange educational visits to complement and enhance the curriculum in school we may ask for a voluntary contribution.
 These trips are an integral part of the work in school and are recommended for all children regardless of financial concerns.
 Any parent struggling to meet any costs should see the Head Teacher, Mr Littler.

 The following is a list of additional activities organised by the school which require voluntary contributions from parents:

 • sporting activities which require transport expenses;